andrewle19/BandRadar/README.md

 ###### Comment
 Project Website Made by:
-Le,Andrew David
+Andrew David Le,
-Fratzke,Eric Christopher
+Eric Christopher Fratzke,
-Moreno,David
+David Moreno,
-Sahoo,Swati
+Swati Sahoo,
-Sanchez,Edgard L. A.
+Edgard L. A. Sanchez,
-Vega,Jonathan Michael
+Jonathan Michael Vega

 The main html and script for the feature comment is feedbackform.html and feedback.js